 Finalizing an information model and coming to agreement on a data encoding language are substantial, but not insurmountable, tasks.
 They are at the heart of the project of moving to an open data CAFR.
 Once those challenges are overcome, there may be other impediments to surpass.
 They, too, can and should be overcome.

 With all the benefits of an open data CAFR, one might expect the idea to be a matter of universal acclaim and rapid adoption.
 But this is not likely to be the case.
 The reasons are typical and understandable.
 The change to a new publication format involves a number of costs.
 Much can be done to reduce these costs or turn them into savings, and to demonstrate the net benefits.

-Many governmental entities in the United States are small, and many have personnel handling financial matters that are part-time and self-taught rather than full-time, trained professionals.
+Many governmental entities in the United States are small, and many have personnel handling financial matters who are part-time and self-taught rather than full-time, trained professionals.
 For these people and jurisdictions especially, the learning curve that must be traversed to produce an open data CAFR appears steep.
 Changing to a new publication format may seem daunting and time-consuming.
 Many may expect that shifting to open financial statements will result in increased expenditures of money, too, whether it goes for consultants, training, software, or what-have-you.
 Between difficult learning curves and increased costs, an open data CAFR may seem unattractive indeed.